juju/docs/src/en/controllers-creating.md

 ### Create a controller interactively

-You can create a controller interactively like this:
+You can create a controller interactively by omitting a cloud name altogether:

 ```bash
 juju bootstrap
 ```

 You will be prompted for what cloud and region to use as well as the controller name.
-Do not use this method if you want to specify anything else.
+Do not use this method if you intend on specifying anything else.

 ### Set default model constraints for a controller

-Below, all machines (including the controller) in the LXD controller's models will have at least 4GiB of memory:
+Default model constraints can be set.
+Here, all machines (including the controller) in a LXD controller's models will have at least 4GiB of memory:

 ```bash
 juju bootstrap --constraints mem=4G localhost